 - Uncover the carrots, they would be soft by now and you will see that the liquid has almost evaporated and carrots are little sticky but cooked through.

-- Add the sugar and coconut to the carrots and mix.
+- Add the sugar & green cardamom powder to the soft carrots and mix.
 You will see that again there will be liquid in the kadai.
 Keep sauteeing for another 5-6 minutes stirring regularly until all the mositure has evaporated.

 - Remove from heat.
-Transfer carrot mixture to a plate and mix the cardamom.
+Transfer carrot mixture to a plate.
 Let sit and cool down.

-- When the mixture is cool enough to touch, spread som ghee in your palm and take a lime size portion of the carrot mix.
-Flatten it on the palm of your hand and in the center, spoon over ½ tablespoon or the mawa mixture that we made.
+- When the mixture is cool enough to touch, spread som ghee on your palm and take a lime size portion of the carrot mix.
+Flatten it on the palm and in the center, spoon over ½ tablespoon or the mawa mixture that we made.

-- Bring the carrot mixtue together to cover and encase the mawa mixture and roll the ladoo between your palms to make a smooth round.
+- Bring the carrot mixtue together to cover and parcel the mawa mixture and roll the ladoo between your palms to make a smooth round.